varnishcache/varnish-cache/doc/sphinx/users-guide/vcl.rst

 If you don't call an action in your subroutine and it reaches the end Varnish will execute some built-in VCL code.
-You will see this VCL code commented out in builtin.vcl that ships with Varnish Cache.
+You will see this VCL code commented out in the file `builtin.vcl` that ships with Varnish Cache.

 .. _users-guide-vcl_fetch_actions: